kieraneglin/canadian-lang/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/LoamStudios/seed_tray.
+Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## License